kidde60/kidde60/README.md

 ![giphy](https://user-images.githubusercontent.com/50941074/145535504-e7865f42-1c16-4fe5-a154-ce108bab0514.gif)
 <h2>👋 Hi, I’m George William Kidde</h2>

-- 💻: I am currently enrolled in a full-stack web development course at Microverse an online coding school.
+- 💻: I recently enrolled in a full-stack web development course at Microverse an online coding school.
 - 👀 I’m interested in developing software applications and websites to solve real-world problems.
 - 🌱 I’m constantly learning new software tools and technology.
 - 💞️ I’m looking to collaborate in the building of web & mobile applications.